Hiroeme/landing/_posts/2025-01-01-here-still.md

 ---

 It's getting better, but I still miss you.
 I hope you're not feeling what I'm feeling.
-I wouldn't want this on anyone.
+I wouldn't want you to feel this too.

+You're gone, but I'm still here.